 Nursing home abuse is routinely underreported because abused patients are frequently afraid or unable to report the abuse.
 The experienced elder abuse attorneys at the Max Sparwasser Law Firm, LLC are committed to ensuring that the courts hold perpetrators of nursing home abuse and neglect accountable for their actions.
-If you or a loved one is a victim of nursing home abuse, contact a Houston injury lawyer today.
+If you or a loved one is a victim of nursing home abuse, contact a Charleston injury lawyer today.

 There are over 2,000 long-term care facilities in the state of South Carolina, and the Long-Term Care Ombudsman Program receives approximately 8,000 complaints annually.

 Nursing home patients are some of the most vulnerable members of the population.
 They are frequently without family or friends, so they are at the mercy of the staff and administration of the facility.
 If they do have visitors, the people visiting don’t have the knowledge or experience necessary to recognize subtle signs of abuse or neglect.
 Some patients aren’t cognitively able to report the abuse.
 The ones who are, maybe afraid the abuser will retaliate if he or she tells anyone what’s happening.
 Sadly, some patients who do report their fears to family or friends find that people do not believe them.